johnofmars/mm-github-pages-starter/_pages/docs/pairings.md

 - Small damage follow-up
   - Picture recluse:  it's fast RPM means that regardless of target health, you're spraying them down and can get a good fast TTK.
 The difference is that instead of instant TTK from a 110rpm Headshot, you _have_ to have more shots.
 There aren't any big break point penalties either, so your TTK is more consistent and even faster than slower RPMs.

-Using [Mercule's Massive Breakdown Weapons Stats Spreadsheet](https://docs.google.com/spreadsheets/d/1_6zsM7kzvg0aUT8YtM_-Wg_5K1gKDOlrwfVzutEjq-s/edit#gid=0), I modified it show Shots to Kill (STK) and Time to Kill (TTK) for various RPM handcannons to show the effect between Big & Small Damage follow-ups:
+Using [Mercules' Massive Breakdown Weapons Stats Spreadsheet](https://docs.google.com/spreadsheets/d/1_6zsM7kzvg0aUT8YtM_-Wg_5K1gKDOlrwfVzutEjq-s/edit#gid=0), I modified it determine Shots to Kill (STK) and Time to Kill (TTK) for various RPM handcannons.
+The below charts will show the effect between Big & Small Damage follow-ups:

 ![STK & TTK](/assets/images/hc_ttk.png)